danleh/automatic-debugger-testing/README.md

 # Automatic Debugger Testing

-Testing interactive JavaScript debuggers by randomly generating _debugging actions_ (breakpoints, steps, etc.) and comparing their outputs against each other (== _differential testing_).
+This is a prototype implementation for testing interactive JavaScript debuggers by randomly generating _debugging actions_ (breakpoints, steps, etc.) and comparing their outputs against each other (== _differential testing_).

+See the related publications at https://dlehmann.eu/#publications, in particular

+- **Feedback-Directed Differential Testing of Interactive Debuggers** at ESEC/FSE 2018, and
+- **Interactive Metamorphic Testing of Debuggers** at ISSTA 2019.

 ## Example Debugger Bug We Found